 Learn more about Indiana’s CWD surveillance history in the annual Indiana White-tailed Deer Report.

-No fee will be charged for CWD testing of deer from these areas through this program.
+No fee will be charged for CWD testing of deer through this program.

-Hunters may also drop off deer heads for testing at participating fish & wildlife areas (FWA) or state fish hatcheries (SFH) throughout the season.
+Hunters may drop off deer heads for testing at participating Fish & Wildlife areas (FWA) or state fish hatcheries (SFH) throughout the season.
 For a complete list of locations and hours of operation, please view the interactive map and list of properties below.
 Test results, when available, will be posted online for individual hunters to access.

 Sampling at Fish & Wildlife Areas and State Fish Hatcheries